WebDevStudios/custom-post-type-ui/readme.txt

 This plugin provides an easy to use interface to create and administer custom post types and taxonomies in WordPress.
 This plugin is created for WordPress 3.x.

+Please note that this plugin will NOT handle display of registered post types or taxonomies in your current theme.
+It will simply register them for you.

 All official development on this plugin is on GitHub.
 Version bumps will still be published here on WordPress.org.
 You can find the repo at [https://github.com/WebDevStudios/custom-post-type-ui](https://github.com/WebDevStudios/custom-post-type-ui).
 Please file issues, bugs, and enhancement ideas there, when possible.

 == Screenshots ==